wayneworkman/ssh-pki-setup/README.md

 - `/root/.ssh/id_rsa`
 - `/root/.ssh/id_rsa.pub`

-- If BOTH of these files do not exist, or if EITHER of them are empty files, then both files are deleted automatically, and a new certificate pair is generated using 4096 bit strength, and placed in the $HOME/.ssh directory under their correct names.
+- If EITHER of these files do not exist, or if EITHER of them are empty files, then both files are deleted automatically, and a new certificate pair is generated using 4096 bit strength, and placed in the $HOME/.ssh directory under their correct names.